Elsie Allen

-Elsie Comanche Allen (September 22, 1899 – December 31, 1990) was a Native American Pomo basket weaver from the Cloverdale Rancheria of Pomo Indians of California in Northern California, significant as for historically categorizing and teaching Californian Indian basket patterns and techniques and sustaining traditional Pomo basketry as an art form.
+Elsie Comanche Allen (September 22, 1899 – December 31, 1990) was a Native American Pomo basket weaver from the Cloverdale Rancheria of Pomo Indians of California in Northern California.
+She is notable for historically categorizing and teaching Californian Indian basket patterns and techniques, as well as for sustaining traditional Pomo basketry as an art form.

 Background

 Elsie Comanche Allen was born on September 22, 1899, near Santa Rosa, California.
-Her parents, George and Annie Comanche (Comanche is an Anglicized version of the Pomo name Gomachu), were wage laborers, who worked on farms owned by non-Native Americans, a job that was common for Pomo people in the early twentieth century.
-Her father died when she was eight.
-Soon after, her mother remarried and moved the family to Hopland.
+Her parents, George and Annie Comanche (Comanche is an Anglicized version of the Pomo name Gomachu), were wage laborers who worked on farms owned by non-Native Americans, a job that was common for Pomo people in the early twentieth century.
+As a child, Allen was raised by her grandmother near the Pomo village of Cloverdale, located north of Lake Mendocino in northern California.
+At that time, she spoke only the Pomo language.
+After her father died in 1907 when she was eight, her mother remarried and moved the family to Hopland.
+Soon afterwards, at the age of ten, Allen began work as a farm field worker.

-Elsie's first language was Pomo.
-It was the only language she spoke until she was 13, when she began learning English at an Indian boarding school in Covelo, California.
-She attended the Indian boarding school for less than year and then opted to attend a day school in which she felt more comfortable attending- it was here that Elsie became proficient in speaking English during her early teen years.
-In addition to living in Covelo and Hopland, Elsie lived in several Pomo communities, including Cloverdale, where she was raised by her grandmother, and Pinoleville Rancherias.
-She also lived briefly in San Francisco at the age of 18, where she found housekeeping and hospital work jobs, and it was in San Francisco that Elsie met her husband, Arthur Allen.
+When she was 11 years old, Allen was taken 80 miles from her home by a government agent to an Indian boarding school in Covelo, California.
+The school enforced an English-only policy, leaving Allen unable to talk in her native Pomo language or follow instructions.
+She later informed that she was punished physically if she spoke Pomo.
+She endured additional unpleasant experiences and engaged in several activities that seemed meaningless to her, which contributed to her lack of motivation to learn.
+Consequently, she attended the boarding school for less than a year before deciding to transfer to a day school near Hopland, where she felt more comfortable.
+As she continued her education at the day school, Allen became proficient in English.
+Additionally, she contributed financially to her family by working in the fields while she attended school.

-Elsie married Arthur Allen, a northern Pomo man who was half Pomo and half English, in 1919, and between 1920 and 1928, the couple had four children together: Genevieve, Leonard, Dorothy, and George.
+At 18, Allen moved to San Francisco seeking jobs outside of farm labor, eventually finding work in housekeeping and as a hospital worker.
+In 1919, she married Arthur Allen, who was a northern Pomo, and shortly thereafter, they returned to Hopland.
+Between 1920 and 1928, the couple had four children: Genevieve, Leonard, Dorothy, and George.
+During this time, Allen went back to working in the fields while raising her children.